Madhucift/Test/README.md

 ## Disqus forum

-I have added a Disqus forum to the website.
+I have added a Disqus forum to the course website.
 [Create an account](https://disqus.com/) if you would like to be able to add comments/questions.
 This will allow people to pose questions to the group and allow me (and others) to answer.

 ## Downloading repositories